 For ADAS (AMdata) and TRMSGL (Surfacedata) there is an exception from this scheme.
 In these cases no default file names are available.
-The notation "ADAS" and "TRMSGL" here are only synonymous for any atomic or surface data file which is stored in the same format as the so called atomic data and analysis structure (ADAS) adf11 files and the TRIM conditional quantile data tables, independent on whether these tables originate from ADAS or TRIM.
+The notation "ADAS" and "TRMSGL" here are only synonymous for any atomic or surface data file which is stored in the same format as the so called ADAS!
+(ADAS!) adf11 files and the TRIM conditional quantile data tables, independent on whether these tables originate from ADAS! or TRIM.

-And input variable DBFNAME specifies only the path to the directory which is the root of the data tabulated in ADAS (tabular) format and the TRIM format data tree, respectively.
+And input variable DBFNAME specifies only the path to the directory which is the root of the data tabulated in ADAS! (tabular) format and the TRIM format data tree, respectively.